 Walk around the trendy neighbourhood of Granville Island

 To reach Granville Island, consider taking one of the mini tugboats that ferry people across False Creek.
 It’s also fun to walk around Granville Island Marina and the harbour area, checking out the expensive yachts and impressive sailboats.
-If you explore the surrounding streets, you’ll find a variety of boutiques and coffee shops to explore as well.
+If you explore the surrounding streets, you’ll find a variety of boutiques and coffee shops as well.

 Enjoy the fresh air in Queen Elizabeth Park